 For your convenience, we have also created a WIP CHECKLIST to provide you with a handy way to track the necessary paperwork that is to be submitted to WIP.

 Qualifying Productions and Procedures:

 - Application deadline: All paperwork must be submitted at least 30 days prior to start date.
-Apply to ACTRA with all of the required documents listed on the Document Checklist.
+Apply to ACTRA with all of the required documents listed on the WIP CHECKLIST.
 An ACTRA Toronto Business Representative will review your package and shortly thereafter schedule a pre-production meeting to review your project.

 - Pre-approval required: Casting and principal photography may not begin until WiP approval is granted (excluding ACTRA members involved in prior versions of the project).
 Access to ACTRAonline.ca will be made available to Producers for casting purposes upon approval.

 - Type of projects: Web series longer than 3 minutes, but no longer than 90 minutes in total, with a total budget of less than $3,875 per minute qualify for WiP, subject to exclusions listed as ineligible productions below.
 All projects must shoot within ACTRA Toronto’s jurisdiction.
 Producers, directors, writers, performers and key crew must all be Canadian or permanent residents and reside in Canada.

 - Cast & Auditions: The project must cast all its performers entirely from ACTRA Full, Apprentice or AABP members.

 - CMPA membership: Producers must be members of the CMPA prior to when their application for the WiP Program is filed with ACTRA.
 Please be advised that the CMPA will not approve projects by companies who are not members in good standing of the Association.

 - Mentor program: The producer may choose to select a CMPA Mentor prior to their application being filed.
 Please contact the CMPA.

 - Screenings: Producers of web series must commit to having at least 1 invited cast and crew screening prior to any other media exposure.